-In addition to the Social Program brought to you by ASA NSC 2019, below are additional Partner Tours that delegates may be interested in whilst visiting Sydney.
+In addition to the Social Program brought to you by ASA NSC 2019, below are additional Partner Tours and Other Activities that delegates and their partners may be interested in whilst visiting Sydney.
 Bookings are to be made via the online registration form.

 What better way to capture the sense of occasion than with the time honoured ritual of High Tea.
 Indulge in a truly unique experience from Royal Albert fine china and British silverware settings, to the delectable selection of petits fours prepared by our award-winning patissier.

 Cost: $55 traditional high tea or $60 sparkling high tea (Includes a glass of sparkling wine)

 Group Social Bike Ride – West Head Lookout, Ku-Ring-Gai National Park

 This is a guided ride by local anaesthetists for reasonably experienced riders.
 Distance around 50km of undulating terrain.
 Starting from St Ives from carpark opposite Patterson’s cafe, enjoy a scenic route via Terry Hills to the beautiful West Head lookout.
 Includes a coffee stop.
 Note you have to make you own way to Patterson’s cafe in St Ives.
 Please indicate your interest on the registration & you will be provided with a contact person in case of changes to route & or updates due to weather conditions.

 Location: Start & finish at Patterson’s Cafe, St Ives